 How to Book a DC DMV Appointment with DoNotPay

 As you can see, DC does not make it easy to book your DMV appointment.
 Part of this is to encourage people who can use online services.
 If you need an appointment, though, DoNotPay can make it much easier.
-We can set up an appointment with your service center of choice, in minutes, without you having to sit on hold until somebody picks up the phone.
+We can with your service center of choice, in minutes, without you having to sit on hold until somebody picks up the phone.

 All you have to do is:

 - Tell DoNotPay what kind of appointment you need, such as getting your license, setting up a road test, or registering a new business.

 - Tell DoNotPay what appointment time range works.